Gary Brokaw

-Gary George Brokaw (born January 11, 1954) is a retired American basketball player and a basketball coach.
+Gary George Brokaw (born January 11, 1954) is an American former basketball player and coach.
+After an All-American college career for the Notre Dame Fighting Irish, Brokaw played four seasons in the National Basketball Association (NBA).
+Following his playing career, Brokaw became a coach.

 Playing career

 Brokaw attended New Brunswick High School.
 He played collegiately for the University of Notre Dame.

-He was selected by the Milwaukee Bucks in the 1st round (18th pick overall) of the 1974 NBA draft.
+He was selected by the Milwaukee Bucks in the first round (18th pick overall) of the 1974 NBA draft.

 He played for the Bucks (1974–76), Cleveland Cavaliers (1976–77) and Buffalo Braves (1977–78) in the NBA for 241 games.